jbmpark/udacity_vehicle_detection/writeup.md

 In the section '1.5.
 Combined and Extract Features' of my implementation, I have extracted features each for HOG, Spatial bins and Color Histogram including changing color space, and concatenateded them to one linear feature shape.

+> I have changed the color space from 'LUV' to 'YUV', and achived better performance.

     def extract_features(rgb_img, hog=True, spatial_bin=True, histogram=True, \
                         color_space='RGB', \